The 5 Most Remote Inhabited Islands in the World

 #1 Tristan da Cunha, Atlantic Ocean

-Named after the Portuguese explorer who discovered it, Tristan da Cunha is part of the British overseas territory of Saint Helena, Ascension and Tristan da Cunha, and consists of several islands and islets, of which only Tristan da Cunha Island is inhabited, home to 250 people, all living in the archipelago’s sole settlement, Edinburgh of the Seven Seas, which surprisingly has many amenities of modern life like electricity, internet and even a local pub.
+Tristan da Cunha owes its name to the Portuguese explorer who first sighted it.
+Today, it is part of the British overseas territory of Saint Helena, Ascension, and Tristan da Cunha.
+The archipelago comprises several islands and islets, but only Tristan da Cunha Island is inhabited.
+Home to a close-knit community of 250 residents, the island’s sole settlement, Edinburgh of the Seven Seas, boasts many modern amenities, including electricity, internet, and even a local pub.

 Tristan da Cunha’s famous welcoming sign